Moissanite vs. Cubic Zirconia (CZ)

 A well cut stone should reflect so much light that nothing is seen behind it.
 However this statement presumes that you are looking straight down through the top of the stone, and the stone is not tilted at all.
 Tilting the stone even slightly will change the angles of light hitting the pavilion facets.
 Each type of gem has its own range of "tilt brilliance".
 The lower the refractive index the less tilting it takes to window the stone.
 Since the refractive index of CZ is substantially lower than Moissanite (1.8 - 2.17 compared to Moissanites 2.69), the result is that although a CZ may look pretty when viewed from the top, but when viewed at various angles many dark or black spots can appear, making it easy to spot as a "fake".

-CZ has a very strong affinity to dirt.
+Unlike Moissanite, CZ has a very strong affinity to dirt.
 Another reason many consumers feel that CZ quickly loses its luster and "looks cloudy" is because hand oils, cosmetics, etc. will quickly cling to the gemstone.
-Given the inferior refractive index of a CZ compared to a diamond or Moissanite, even a little bit of dirt can make the CZ appear dull or lifeless.
+Looking at the refractive index of Moissanite vs Cubic Zirconia shows us that unlike Moissanite, a little bit of dirt can make CZ appears dull and lifeless.
 This in turn requires the wearer to have to clean it often, we have had customers tell us even multiple times a day, to keep it sparkling.
 Although Moissanite can get dirty with time, it is much more resistant to dirt than CZ and even a diamond, which means it will stay cleaner longer.

-CZ is sensitive to heat.
+The resistance of heat that Moissanite vs Cubic Zirconia is able to endure is far superior to CZ, which is very sensitive to heat.
 When exposed to too much heat, CZ stones will shatter and turn a very opaque, milky color.
 This can be a problem if you would like to make modifications to your CZ jewelry such as ring sizing.
 Many jewelers will refuse to perform repairs on CZ jewelry.

 Cubic zirconia also naturally tries to bond with CO2 and water which can lead with time to clouding on the surface of the stone.